bradtraversy/simple-electron-react/README.md

-## Bug Tracker Application
+## Simple Electron React Boilerplate

 This is a based on a simple boilerplate using Electron and React.
-It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course
+It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course.

 ### Install